Philosophy, Computing, and Artificial Intelligence

 The logic programming/agent model incorporates some parts of the production system model.

 "Imagine yourself as the driver of the automated taxi.
 If the car in front brakes and its brake lights come on, then you should notice this and initiate braking.
 In other words, some processing is done on the visual input to establish the condition we call 'The car in front is braking.'
 Then, this triggers some established connection in the agent program to the action 'initiate braking.'
 We call such a connection a condition–action rule, written as if car-in-front-is-braking then initiate-braking" (Russell & Norvig, Artificial Intelligence.
 A Modern Approach, 2.4.2.48).
 A production system is a collection of condition-action rules embedded in a cycle.
-The cycle repeats roughly as follows.
 Observe the world.
 Check whether the world (as represented by the beliefs in the KB) matches the conditions in a condition-action rule.
-If matches, execute the actions in the rule.
-Observe the world.
+If it matches, execute the actions in the rule.
+Repeat.

-A rational agent must acquire beliefs about states of its environment by making observations.
-It must have dispositions to like or dislike its situation as represented by its beliefs, and it must have cognitive mechanisms to engage in activity that has a tendency to change its immediate environment so that it acquires new beliefs that interact with its dispositions in such a way that it likes its situation better.
+A rational agent must observe the world.
+It must acquire beliefs about states of its environment by making observations.
+A rationaal agent must have dispositions to like or dislike its situation as represented by its beliefs about the world, and it must have cognitive mechanisms to engage in activity that has a tendency to change its immediate environment so that it acquires new beliefs that interact with its dispositions in such a way that it likes its situation better.

 A Simple Production System Agent